evmos/evmos/docs/users/security/safu.md

 * Hackers are not at risk of legal action if they act in accordance with the SAFU.
-* Hackers have 48 hours to return any exploited funds to a specified Dropbox address and can claim a reward of 5% of the total funds secured up to a maximum of 750,000 tokens.
+* Hackers have 48 hours to return any exploited funds to a specified dropbox address and can claim a reward of 5% of the total funds secured up to a maximum of 750,000 tokens.
 * The rewards are distributed during the next upgrade of the network.
 * If the reward is valued above $100,000, white hat hackers should go through